-- Complete the Identity Theft Affidavit, which may be required in reporting a new account opened in your name by an identity thief or to obtain application or transaction records from a company the identity thief dealt with.
+- Complete the Identity Theft Affidavit PDF, which may be required in reporting a new account opened in your name by an identity thief or to obtain application or transaction records from a company the identity thief dealt with.

 - File a police report and/or an Identity Theft Report with your local police department where the identity theft took place.
 Ask for a copy of the report; often credit card companies and others will need proof of the crime to erase the debts caused by identity theft.

 - The key to proving you are a victim of identity theft is to get the right documents to the right people.

 The following are tips to help you resolve credit problems resulting from identity theft.

 - Credit reports: Call the Credit Bureau and inform them of the information on your credit report that you believe is inaccurate.
 Follow up in writing and include copies (not originals) of your documentation such as a copy of the police report or your credit card statement with circles around the items in question.

 - Credit cards: Write your credit card company or other provider to inform them of fraudulent charges.
 Send your letter so that it arrives at the creditor within 60 days from when the first bill containing the charge was sent to you.

 - ATM cards, debit cards and electronic fund transfers: If your ATM or debit card is stolen or lost or you find a fraudulent transaction on your statement, visit the nearest Woori America Bank or call customer service at 1-888-MyWoori (699-6674)